Emergent Spacetime and Cosmic Inflation: Introduction

+This paper is organized as follows.
 In Sec.
-2, we explain the physical picture depicted in Figs. \ref{fchart:emg} and \ref{fig:lnd}, whose mathematical exposition will be addressed in Part II.
-The background-independent formulation of emergent gravity crucially relies on the fact that noncommutative (NC) space arises as a solution of a large $N$ matrix model in the Coulomb branch and this vacuum on the Coulomb branch admits a separable Hilbert space as quantum mechanics \cite{1hea}.
-The gravitational metric is derived from a nontrivial inner automorphism of the NC algebra $\mathcal{A}_\theta$, in which the NC nature is essential to realize the emergent gravity \cite{1hsy-jhep09,1hsy-review,1q-emg,1h-stein}.
-See also closely related works \cite{1d-berens,1ncmat-rev,1hec-ver,1ferrari}.
+2, we compactly review the background-independent formulation of emergent gravity and emergent spacetime in terms of matrix models \cite{1hsy-jhep09,1hsy-review,1q-emg,1h-stein}.
+See also closely related works \cite{hsy-ijmp09,1d-berens,1ncmat-rev,1hec-ver,1ferrari}.
+The background-independent formulation of emergent gravity crucially relies on the fact that noncommutative (NC) space arises as a vacuum solution of a large $N$ matrix model in the Coulomb branch and this vacuum on the Coulomb branch admits a separable Hilbert space as quantum mechanics \cite{ly-jkps}.
+The gravitational metric is derived from a nontrivial inner automorphism of the NC algebra $\mathcal{A}_\theta$, in which the NC nature is essential to realize the emergent gravity.
 An important point is that the matrix model does not presuppose any spacetime background on which fundamental processes develop.
-Rather the background-independent theory provides a mechanism of spacetime generation such that any spacetime structure including the flat spacetime arises as a solution of the theory itself \cite{1q-emg}.
+Rather the background-independent theory provides a mechanism of spacetime generation such that any spacetime structure including the flat spacetime arises as a solution of the theory itself.